broadinstitute/gatk/scripts/cnv_wdl/somatic/README.md

 - ``CNVSomaticPairWorkflow.tumor_bam`` -- Path to tumor BAM file.
 - ``CNVSomaticPairWorkflow.tumor_bam_idx`` -- Path to tumor BAM file index.

-In additional, there are several task-level parameters that may be set by advanced users as above.
+Additionally, there are several task-level parameters that may be set by advanced users as above.

 To invoke Oncotator on the called tumor copy-ratio segments: